flayner2/TaIGa/README.md

 - **Biopython** and **Pandas**:
    Make sure you have Python and its package manager [pip](https://pypi.org/project/pip/) installed.
-After that, all you need to do is type `pip install --user biopython pandas` and it shall be done.
-If you're too scared of manually installing these dependencies, you could also run the command `make install-deps` from inside the TaIGa root directory.
+After that, all you need to do is type `$ pip install --user biopython pandas` and it shall be done.
+If you're too scared of manually installing these dependencies, you could also run the command `$ make install-deps` from inside the TaIGa root directory.
 Note that this script calls pip in order to run, so you still need to install it.
 Additionally, you will also need a [C compiler](https://gcc.gnu.org/) and [a Make-like software](https://cmake.org/) installed (also check [GNU Make](https://www.gnu.org/software/make/)).